pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Flashing-the-firmware.md

 Start by downloading and installing the latest Rotorflight Configurator release.
 This walk-through uses Windows, but it should also work on Linux or macOS.

 ## Install Drivers
-On Windows, install the STM USB Drivers from the links on the Rotorflight Configurator page.
+On Windows, install the **STM USB VCP Drivers** from the links on the Rotorflight Configurator page.

 ## Back up Betaflight Config
 Rotorflight is based on Betaflight and uses the Betaflight configuration as its base.
 You should make a copy of the configuration that the flight controller (FC) shipped with.
 Back up the Betaflight configuration as shown in Back up and restore.